Enjoy the energy along the shore at Cleveland’s lakefront.

 North Coast Harbor is where the city meets the lake in Downtown Cleveland.
 Visitors, professionals, and residents enjoy panoramic urban skylines connecting the water with open green spaces.

 Uniquely situated at the city’s front door – this district has a feeling all its own, where the energy of the cityscape meets the tranquil waters of Lake Erie.
-This energy will build this year as the City of Cleveland is planning to invest in district improvements and amenities that will enhance accessibility and elevate visitor experiences.
+This energy will build in years to come as the City of Cleveland is continues to invest in district improvements and amenities that will enhance accessibility and elevate visitor experiences.

 The City of Cleveland & Downtown Cleveland Alliance: The mission of the Downtown Cleveland Alliance in relation to the North Coast Harbor is to create a dynamic waterfront that engages, enlightens & entertains Cleveland residents and visitors.
 In 2013, a contract was signed between the City of Cleveland’s Department of Port Control and Downtown Cleveland Alliance to take over the Common Area Maintenance Agreement (CAM) for North Coast Harbor.
 The contract outlined that Downtown Cleveland Alliance would provide professional service in regards to property maintenance, management and event planning services at North Coast Harbor.

 North Coast Harbor Code of Conduct